This section describes the FDE simulation control panel.

 This parameter is enabled when mode in bent waveguide is solved.

-In Analysis type tab, select Frequency sweep analysis.
-The analysis window consists of setting calculation parameters and result profile.
-Frequency analysis is to solve modes at different frequency points to obtain characteristics such as group refractive index, dispersion and loss.
+Select the analysis type as Frequency sweep analysis, and the system will automatically switch to the frequency analysis window.
+This window consists of two parts: setting calculation parameters and result images.
+Frequency analysis performs mode solutions at different frequency points to obtain optical properties such as group refractive index, dispersion, and loss.

-Therefore, the relevant settings for frequency analysis are similar to those for mode analysis.
-See relevant settings in the section Mode Analysis above.
+The calculation parameter settings for frequency analysis are similar to those for mode analysis.
+For specific configurations, please refer to the relevant instructions in the Mode Analysis section above.

 In the window, click Overlap to switch to mode coupling window.
 Overlap tab is used to solve mode coupling.